Forward Movement

 The Forward Movement progresses until the body returns to the Athletic Stance ready to start the next turn.

-Rolling the inside leg away from the outside leg and shortening it will also help you move forward, increase edge angle, and apply more pressure to the outside ski.
+Shortening the inside leg will also help you move forward, increase edge angle, and apply more pressure to the outside ski.

 The physical movements for moving forward are shown in this image.